opendatainitiative/opendatainitiative.github.io/README.md

 ## About

-The Open Data Initiative website is a Next.js-powered platform dedicated to promoting government transparency and open data compliance.
-This website serves as a central hub for resources, information, and tools related to open data regulations and government transparency initiatives.
+The Open Data Initiative website is a Next.js-powered platform dedicated to promoting government transparency and policies with a focus on Northern California.
+This project will be posting X as @cali_doge.

-## Purpose

-- Provide comprehensive information about regulations, open data and compliance requirements

 ## Technical Stack